 Finally, Post-Tourism can also have a playful and humorous variation with the so-called Experimental Travel.
 According to French journalist Joël Henry, “it’s a new way to travel based on scientific or pseudo scientific rules.”
 Clearly inspired by Debord’s drifts, his LATOUREX offers many ideas to choose from, some just funny, others more doable.
 Anyhow, it seems an invitation to reinvent tourism.

-Related Content: Anti-Tourism, Global Nomadism, Virtual Tourism, An Ode to Peripheral Tourism, Visual Rambling in the Republic of Catalonia, Activism & Street Art in Barcelona, (re)Wandering: Urban Exploration Gets Real.
+Related Content: Anti-Tourism, Global Nomadism, Virtual Tourism, An Ode to Peripheral Tourism, Berlin Trails, Visual Rambling in the Republic of Catalonia, Activism & Street Art in Barcelona, (re)Wandering: Urban Exploration Gets Real.